Bealeton, Virginia

 Bealeton is a census-designated place (CDP) in Fauquier County, Virginia, United States, at the intersection of U.S. Route 17 and State Route 28.
-The population was 4,435 at the 2010 census.
+The population was 5,882 at the 2020 census.

 Public schools in Bealeton include Grace Miller Elementary, Cedar Lee Middle, and Liberty High School.
 Bealeton is home to its own post office, with ZIP code 22712.

 Geography

 Bealeton is located in southwestern Fauquier County.
 U.S. Route 17 leads north 10 mi to Warrenton, the county seat, and southeast 27 mi to Fredericksburg.
-VA 28 leads northeast 20 mi to Manassas and southwest 2.5 mi to U.S. Routes 29 and 15, which lead an additional 13 mi to Culpeper.
+VA 28 leads northeast 20 mi to Manassas and southwest 2.5 mi to U.S. Routes 15 and 29, which lead an additional 13 mi to Culpeper.

 According to the U.S. Census Bureau, the CDP has a total area of 14.2 sqkm, of which 0.03 sqkm, or 0.23%, is water.
 The area drains south via Marsh Run to the Rappahannock River.

+Demographics

+Bealeton was first listed as a census designated place in the 2010 U.S. census.

 History

 Bealeton was originally a stop on the former Orange and Alexandria Railroad (absorbed ultimately into the Southern Railway in 1894, now Norfolk Southern), and the old railroad station building can be seen in the Bealeton Station development in front of the Bealeton Library building.
 The building was previously located on County Road 805, Bealeton Road, which runs parallel and near the railway.
 The area was a major traveling point during the Civil War and saw many skirmishes related to nearby engagements.

 Despite the presence of Confederate troops during the early years of the war, Union troops succeeded in pushing the Confederate line south of the Rappahannock River and eventually into Fredericksburg.
 This move led to the control of the Orange and Alexandria Railroad, thus allowing the Union army to transport supplies deep into southern Virginia.

-Bealeton lost importance with the decline of railroad travel and became a bedroom community of Warrenton and northern Virginia primarily.
+Bealeton lost importance with the decline of railroad travel and became a bedroom community of Warrenton and Northern Virginia primarily.
 This was aided by the comprehensive plan that made authorized water and sewer availability in 1967.
 Bealeton retains many large farms and provides a unique blend of agriculture, commercial, and residential development.